 Father's Day is just around the corner!
 Luckily, many members of the Sophie Allport team have had lots of practice at helping their children celebrate the day with their Dads, so we put our heads together to share some our best ideas with you...

+- Help the kids to bake him a cake.
 Fasten a set of apron strings around your little ones’ waists and help them get to work in the kitchen.
-A chocolate and Guinness cake is sure to go down a storm, as is a lemon pie or a rhubarb crumble... especially if it's devoured mid-afternoon with a cup of tea!
-If your family lack confidence on the baking front, we've yet to meet a Dad who didn't appreciate a good bacon sandwich for a Father's Day breakfast, and after all, don't they say that the way to a man's heart is through his stomach?
+A chocolate and Chocolate Guinness cake is sure to go down a storm, as is a lemon cake or a rhubarb crumble... especially if it's devoured mid-afternoon with a cup of tea.
+If he doesn't have much of a sweet tooth then try out our easy homemade pizza dough recipe and finish with his favourite toppings, which is sure to go down lovely!

+- Assign jobs to older kids.
 Older children are capable of doing a little bit more for Father's Day than their younger siblings, so why not enlist their help to make Father's Day perfect this year?
 Assign jobs like remembering to feed the dog, watering the plants and even mowing the lawn, explaining that sometimes it's doing something for our Dad that shows him how much we appreciate him.
-Many Dads among the Sophie Allport team have commented that they would love a day where they didn't have to any jobs to do, so this just might be the perfect present!
+Many Dads among the Sophie Allport team have commented that they would love a day where they didn't have to any jobs to do, so this just might be the perfect present.

+- Assist the kids with gift buying.
 Finally, we all know how hard it can be to buy the right gift for someone, but children have a particularly hard time getting it right.
 You could help them to buy him a present this year by setting them a budget and letting their imaginations run wild, or you could gently offer them a few suggestions based on what you think he'd really like.
-New pyjamas and comfy clothes to wear around the house are always well received, but you could help your children to pick their Dad a new Sophie Allport mug for his office desk, or something from the Balls collection is bound to appeal to the sporty Dads.
+Check out our gift guide for every type of dad!